Frequently Asked Questions

 At Core Property Inspections, we serve all across the lower mainland.
 Including, but not limited to: Vancouver, Burnaby, Coquitlam, Port Moody, Port Coquitlam, New Westminster, North Vancouver, West Vancouver, Richmond, Maple Ridge, Pitt Meadows, Mission, Surrey, Delta, Langley, Abbotsford Please do not hesitate to contact us if the area you wish is not on this list to inquire.

-At Core Property Inspections, here are some general times for each type of property: Condos – 1 hour to 1.5 hours Townhouses – 1.5 hours to 2.5 hours Houses – 3 hours or more depending on size These times may vary, and are just estimations.
+Here are some general times for each type of property: Condos – 1 hour to 1.5 hours Townhouses – 1.5 hours to 2.5 hours Houses – 3 hours or more depending on size These times may vary, and are just estimations

 Home inspectors must leave a property the same condition as when they arrived, meaning no damage can be caused during the home inspection.
-This means that while an experienced home inspector can provide lots of information to a client about the property, there is still visual limitations.
+This means that while an experienced home inspector can provide lots of information to a client about the property, there will still be visual limitations.
+Therefore it should be understood that a home inspection can only get information based on what is visible.

 There is a perception that exists that condos don’t need inspections due to strata handling all required repairs.
 An experienced home inspector knows this is not true.
 There are many items that can affect the safety, or the operation of a condo within the property itself.
 While these items at times may be simplistic to fix, they may still be important to fix to ensure anyone living inside will not encounter any burdens in the future.
 Further, if you ask your Home Inspector to help review the common spaces, they can assist in predicting if any areas may need future attention, and may become an expense, down the road.

 It is understood that hiring an experienced Home Inspector comes with a cost, and some may wish to conduct their own home inspection to save money.
+We do not encourage this for several reasons.
 It is best to understand that an experienced home inspector has reviewed many properties in the past, and understands where best to look for any deficiencies, which may include in a crawlspace, or an attic.
 Further, a qualified home inspector will take many pictures during the time of the home inspection, to document what the property looks like at the time, and ensure that it is similar at a later date.
 Lastly, a licensed home inspector carries the necessary insurance to conduct home inspections, further giving a client peace of mind.

 We at Core Property Inspections try to accommodate any amount of notice for an appointment, depending on availability.
 If you wish to have the highest chance of booking the time you want, it is recommend to give at least 48 hours’ notice.